JojSh/CV/README.md

 * Client Engineer at Qubit

-  - Building experiences and A/B tests for a variety of high profile client websites, some of which seen by millions of daily visitors
+  - Building A/B tests, personalised experiences and customer segments for a variety of high profile client websites, code that is often executed millions of times per day
   - Project planning and maintenance with Strategists, Project Managers, Designers and fellow Engineers
   - Debugging of live and legacy code
   - Peer reviewing code
-  - Daily use of JavaScript, ES6, HTML, CSS, jQuery
+  - Daily use of JavaScript, ES6, HTML5, CSS3, jQuery,
-  - Some React, Redux and NodeJS
+  - Some React and NodeJS

 #### As a Copywriter (Mar 2014 - Sep 2015):